MicahParks/keyfunc/README.md

 endpoint.
 This package has the ability to consume that JWKS and produce a [`jwt.KeyFunc`](https://pkg.go.dev/github.com/dgrijalva/jwt-go@v3.2.0+incompatible#Keyfunc).
 It is important that a JWKS endpoint is using HTTPS to ensure the keys are from the correct trusted source.

+There are no dependencies other than [github.com/dgrijalva/jwt-go](https://github.com/dgrijalva/jwt-go) for this repository.

 ## Supported Algorithms